GaryChamberlain/SEO/README.md

         * Set location in Google/Bing webmaster tools
         * Include a map on your site (e.g. google maps)
         * Include a map on your site (e.g. google maps)
-1. Google like what user's like
-    * If users stay on your site for awhile, they probably like it
-		* They won't like it if it isn't..
-        * Good, appropriate content
+1. Professional
+    * Registered domain name
+    * AOSSL - Use HTTPS on all pages - https://letsencrypt.org
+		* Popular social media sites (Google+, Twitter, Facebook, …)
     * Fast (User drop off proportional to page speed)
     * Mobile friendly! (responsive design)
+1. A bit about domains
+    * Get a domain name, ideally with important keywords
+    * Only use non-general two-letter domains if you are regional
+		* Do extra domains help?
 1. Important HTML tags
     * &lt;title&gt;...&lt;/title&gt;
     * &lt;meta name="description" content="...." /&gt;